-In addition to the compositional analysis, the wholesomeness and safety of the stacked products was confirmed in a broiler feeding study with Bt11 x MIR162 x MIR604 x GA21 maize.
+In addition to the compositional analysis with $Bt11 \times MIR162 \times GA21$ maize, the wholesomeness and safety of the stacked products was confirmed in a broiler feeding study with the higher level stack $Bt11 \times MIR162 \times MIR604 \times GA21$ maize.
+This approach is consistent with the EFSA guidance.

 The study showed that the transgenic corn had no deleterious effects on broiler chickens.
-These data support the conclusion that grain from Bt11 x MIR162 x MIR604 x GA21 maize is safe for food and feed consumption and no differences in wholesomeness are expected with comparable non-GM maize variety.
+These data support the conclusion that grain from Bt11 x MIR162 x MIR604 x GA21 and Bt11 x MIR162 x GA21 maize is safe for food and feed consumption and no differences in wholesomeness are expected with comparable non-GM maize variety.